parcel-bundler/rsc-examples/examples/server/README.md

 ### src/client.tsx

-This is the main client entrypoint.
+This is the main client entrypoint, imported from each page.
 It uses the Parcel-specific `"use client-entry"` directive to mark that it should only run on the client, and not on the server (even during SSR).
-THe client is responsible for hydrating the initial page, and intercepting link clicks and navigations to perform client side routing.
+The client is responsible for hydrating the initial page, and intercepting link clicks and navigations to perform client side routing.

 ### src/actions.ts